-The New York State Office of Victim Services (OVS) also provides assistance to victims of hate crimes.
-OVS funds 223 programs statewide that can provide direct services, such as crisis intervention and counseling, to victims of crime, including those physically injured as a result of a hate crime.
-Those programs also can help any crime victim apply for compensation and other assistance from the agency, which is a safety net for individuals who have no other resources.
+The New York State Office of Victim Services (OVS) provides assistance to victims of crime in New York, including hate crimes.
+OVS funds 228 programs statewide that can provide direct services, such as crisis intervention and counseling, to victims of crime, including victims of hate crimes.
+These programs also can help crime victims apply for compensation from the agency, providing financial assistance for eligible individuals who have unreimbursed or unreimbursable, crime-related expenses.

 Find help from a service provider through OVS

 The Civil Rights Bureau of the New York State Attorney General's Office enforces laws that protect all New Yorkers from discrimination on the basis of race, color, national origin, sex, religion, age, marital status, sexual orientation, gender identity, military status, source of income or disability.
 Individuals who have experienced hate crimes and bias-based incidents are encouraged to call the ongoing hotline at 1-800-771-7755, or email firstname.lastname@example.org.

 The New York State Division of Human Rights enforces the state's Human Rights Law.
 The Human Rights Law prohibits discrimination in the provision of housing, employment, credit, and access to certain public places based on specified protected characteristics, which include age, race, gender, sexual orientation, and disability.
 The Division of Human Rights is responsible for investigating, prosecuting, and adjudicating complaints of discrimination brought under New York's Human Rights Law.
 If you have been discriminated against you can file a complaint online with the New York State Division of Human Rights.